8rageramberg/Banner_Generation/README.md

 	•	Let the rest of the image evolve via prompt + ControlNet.

 These three ideas is great.
 And may actually work pretty good.
 I know these have to bee fine tuned depending on which model we end up using but setting up a pipeline to generate the different results narrowing the spectre down finding the correct thing.
 These are good proposals and should be too hard to make work

+SHOULD DEF USE RANDOM SEARCH FOR HYPER PARAM SEARCH IF IT WORKS, PROBLEM, HOW THE FUCK DO YOU EVAL THIS IN GEN AI